 Getting Help for Alcohol Abuse

-Experimenting with the latest alcoholic products might seem like a rite of passage for today’s youth.
-But while caffeinated alcoholic beverages may seem like a fun way to maintain a buzz, they’re actually very dangerous to your physical health and your emotional well-being.
+Experimenting with the latest alcoholic products might seem like a rite of passage.
+While caffeinated alcoholic beverages may seem like a fun way to maintain a buzz, they’re actually very dangerous to your physical health and your emotional well-being.
 It’s easy to end up consuming more alcohol than your body can handle once you start drinking at a club or party where the liquor is flowing.
 If you’ve experienced any of these signs of alcohol abuse, you may be in danger of developing a dependence on alcohol:

 - You can’t seem to stop drinking once you get started.